rust-lang/rust/doc/tutorial.md

 ## How performance considerations influence the memory model

-Many languages that offer the kinds of memory safety guarantees that Rust does have a single allocation strategy: objects live on the heap, live for as long as they are needed, and are periodically garbage-collected.
+Most languages that offer strong memory safety guarantees rely upon a garbage-collected heap to manage all of the objects.
 This approach is straightforward both in concept and in implementation, but has significant costs.
 Languages that take this approach tend to aggressively pursue ways to ameliorate allocation costs (think the Java Virtual Machine).
-Rust supports this strategy with _shared boxes_: memory allocated on the heap that may be referred to (shared) by multiple variables.
+Rust supports this strategy with _shared
+boxes_: memory allocated on the heap that may be referred to (shared) by multiple variables.

 By comparison, languages like C++ offer very precise control over where objects are allocated.
 In particular, it is common to put them